Jiawei98/Jiawei98.github.io/_pages/about.md

 I will present my paper in the following sessions at the 2025 INFORMS Annual Meeting in Atlanta.
 Feel free to attend and connect with me!

-- Data Mining and Decision Analytics (DMDA) Workshop, Oct 25th 3:45-5:00 pm, Georgia World Congress Center, Building B Level 3
+- Data Mining and Decision Analytics (DMDA) Workshop, Oct 25th 3:45-5:00 pm, Georgia World Congress Center, Building B Level 3 Room B15

 - Job Market Showcase Session, Oct 28th 11:36-11:54 am, Georgia World Congress Center, Building A Level 3 Room A312